jennaluz/BlogBase/README.md

         ```
         git clone https://github.com/jennaluz/BlogBase.git C:\xampp\htdocs\BlogBase
         ```
-2. Import the database to your local database server
+2. Import the database to your local database server.
     * phpmyadmin

         1. Ensure that both the MySQL Database Server and Apache Web Server are running